-In the 2017-2018 academic year, 27 students from across the Midwest were selected for this program and are completing their projects now.
-Meet the 2017-2018 Principal Community Scholars.
+In the 2018-2019 academic year, 11 students from Iowa and Minnesota were selected for this program and are completing their projects now.
+Meet the 2018-2019 Principal Community Scholars.

 - 90% of scholars felt they were more aware of how to help their community